Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Materials and methods

+In the exponential-attenuation approximation, carbon-ion dose $D_1$ will decrease with PE range shift $s$ by the relative carbon-ion attenuation factor:

-The production of secondary particles will increase inversely with the reduction of the carbon ions, which may also apply to the dose in the first-order approximation.
-Secondary-particle dose $D_2$ will thus increase by factor
+where $\kappa = 0.45\%/\mathrm{cm}$ is the relative carbon-ion attenuation coefficient for PE range shift.\cite{Kanematsu-2013} The secondary particles will increase inversely with reduction of the primary carbon ions.
+In the first-order approximation, secondary-particle dose $D_2$ will thus increase with PE range shift $s$ by the relative secondary-particle yield factor: